-In 1997, USAC was established as an independent and competitively neutral entity to temporarily administer the USF, and in 1998, the Commission designated USAC as the permanent USF Administrator of all USF support mechanisms: high-cost, low income, rural health care, and schools and libraries.
-47 CFR §§ 54.701-717.
-Pursuant to Commission rules, USAC administers each of the USF programs consistent with section 254 of the Communications Act of 1934, as amended (the Act), 47 U.S.C. § 254; Part 54 of the Code of Federal Regulations, orders, written directives, and other instructions promulgated by the Commission or its bureaus and offices; and other laws as applicable, including government and Commission accounting requirements.
+In 1997, USAC was established as an independent and competitively neutral entity to temporarily administer the USF, and in 1998, the Commission designated USAC as the permanent Administrator of all USF support mechanisms defined in 47 CFR §§ 54.701-717.
+Pursuant to Commission rules, USAC administers each of the USF programs consistent with section 254 of the Communications Act of 1934, as amended (the Act), 47 U.S.C. § 254; Title 47, Part 54 of the Code of Federal Regulations, orders, written directives, and other instructions promulgated by the Commission or its bureaus and offices; and other laws as applicable, including government and Commission accounting requirements.
 As part of its duties and subject to the Commission's rules and oversight, USAC bills contributors to the USF, collects USF contributions, and administers the disbursement of universal service support payments.
 The monies of the USF are federal funds.